 Services & Fees

-the same day they call for an appointment.
-We accept proof of vaccination
+We accept proof of vaccination done elsewhere.

 Those looking to get an immigration medical physical have three options.

 - A physical examination and completion of all the necessary paperwork

 - Blood Draw for any required lab tests

 Another option is a physical exam only, which includes a reduced cost if you only require a medical exam.
 Additional services that may be required are not included in the price, but are offered or can be arranged in our office for an additional fee.
 If necessary, vaccinations, laboratory testing, and follow-up chest x-ray for TB testing are performed for an additional fee, as needed.